Who We Are

 Born in 1981, Lee Huiwen enjoyed upward social mobility on the back of Singapore’s economic development.
 A desire to question the meaning of a life well-lived prompted her to step away from a financially rewarding career and set off on a pilgrimage of discovery.

 With no formal artistic training but a deep passion for ceramics, Huiwen sought out pottery masters in both Singapore and Japan and gradually honed her craft, developing a raw and unique style of her own.
 Inspired by the biblical analogy of God as a potter, she founded Studio Asobi in 2014 to meditate on and express the love, beauty and complexity of God’s creations through poetry and the Japanese art of nerikomi.
-Studio Asobi also celebrates the joy of creation with its workshops that reach out to the local community, and bless the homeless in Singapore with 20% of its proceeds.
-Huiwen’s chawans will be exhibiting at the 17th Chawan Expo in Belgium.
+Studio Asobi also celebrates the joy of creation with its workshops that reach out to the local community, and bless the homeless in Singapore with 20% of its profits.
+Huiwen’s chawans exhibited at the 17th Chawan Expo in Belgium.

 How It All Began